Ohio panel OKs new state legislative map along party lines - Wilmington News Journal

 Ohio is using a new redistricting process for the first time this year that was approved by voters through state ballot issues in 2015 and 2018.

 The new system, which is meant to fight partisan gerrymandering, required the independent commission — which includes two Republicans and two Democrats from the Legislature, as well as three statewide officals — to finish redrawing legislative districts by Wednesday.
-It sets a Sept.
-30 deadline for the General Assembly to complete a new map of the state’s congressional districts or send the process back to the commission.
+It sets an initial Sept.
+30 deadline for the General Assembly to complete a new map of the state’s congressional districts.

 An Associated Press analysis found that Ohio’s maps are among the nation’s most gerrymandered, during a period when Republicans won more seats than would have been expected based on the percentage of votes they received.